eduflow/mongoengine-slugfield/README.md

     pip install 'git+git://github.com/peergradeio/mongoengine-slugfield.git@master#egg=mongoengine-slugfield'

-For "hands on" developers you can do a git clone into your virtualenv like this:
+"Hands on" developers can do a git clone into their virtualenv like this:

     pip install -e 'git+git@github.com:peergradeio/mongoengine-slugfield.git#egg=mongoengine-slugfield'